csc-training/openacc/docs/03-OpenACC-data.md

 `copy(var-list)`
   : `-`{.ghost}

-- **on entry:** If data is present on the device on entry, behave as with the `present` clause, otherwise allocate memory on the device and copy data from the host to the device.
+- **on entry:** if data is present on the device on entry, behave as with the `present` clause, otherwise allocate memory on the device and copy data from the host to the device.
 - **on exit:** copy data from the device to the host and deallocate